x186k/webrtc-http-access-protocol/draft-elliott-whap.md

 ## WebRTC Based Video Routing Switching

-Just as SDI video routing switchers are common in live production facilities today, WebRTC video routing switchers could be very useful.
+Just as SDI video routing switchers are common in live video production facilities today, WebRTC video routing switchers could be very useful.
 One might imagine two sets of SFUs: the ingress-SFUs and the egress-SFUs.
 Stream senders connect (via WHIP) to the ingress of the ingress-SFUs, stream viewers would connect (via WHAP) to the egress of the egress-SFUs.
-Then routing connections could be made between the ingress and egress SFUs, which changes what stream viewers receive.
+Then routing connections could be made between the ingress and egress SFUs, which would change what stream viewers are receiving.
 These routing connections could be made with WHIP or WHAP.
-By using WHAP, the typicall model of having multiple receivers connect their sources is followed, this is usually done to simplify service discovery and address management.
+By using WHAP, the typical model of having multiple receivers connect to their sources is followed.
+This is usually done to simplify operations.

 # Protocol Operation